pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 Over the course of two blogs, we've covered the basic building blocks of custom column formatting as well as how to customize our list and gallery views.
-We turned a boring old list of text into far less boring visuals, and then turned those visuals into a \"who's who\" of Middle Earth.
+We turned a boring old list of text into far less boring visuals, and then turned those visuals into a "who's who" of Middle Earth.
 And while our journey together might be coming to an end, it doesn't mean your adventures are over.
 Take what you've learned, go out into